openmelody/mt-plugin-theme-manager/README.md

 ## Production Mode or Designer Mode?

-When applying a new theme to a blog one of the options presented is the choice of deploying in Production Mode or Designer Mode.
+When applying a new theme to a blog, one of the options presented is the choice of deploying in Production Mode or Designer Mode.

 Production Mode is aimed at running a live site.
 It is most analogous to how Movable Type runs out-of-the-box.
+Production Mode is ideal for a production environment where a theme applied to a blog can be a self-contained "package."
+This is especially useful when a single theme is used for multiple blogs in an installation, where a given blog may not be ready for the latest theme updates, for example.
+Use the Theme Upgrade tool to upgrade the applied theme on a given blog.

 Designer Mode is aimed at speeding development of a theme.
 Designer Mode has a short list of additional capabilities, but their value is high:

 * Linking the installed template and the source file, making it easy to use your preferred text editor to build a template.
 * Automate "theme upgrades" based on the content of `config.yaml`.
+That is, theme upgrades are automatically applied, there is no interface to click through to complete the upgrade.

 Switching from Production Mode to Designer Mode is easy and can be done at any
 time: simply go to the Design > Theme Dashboard menu item, then select the Customization tab.
 There you can see the current Mode and switch.

+In a live, production environment you are likely to want to deploy themes only in Production Mode.
+By visiting System > Plugins > Theme Manager > Settings > Deployed Theme Mode you can select to apply a theme on a per-blog basis, or to apply in Production Mode only -- eliminating that selection step during the theme application process.

 ## Designers: Specifying Your Theme's Details